Decelium/launchpad/README.md

 # Decelium Launchpad

-This repository contains tutorials to get you started using Decelium, the decentralized web hosting service.
-The examples show how to create a variety of kinds of websites and deploy them to Decelium.
-They use React, Unity, and Ethereum smart contracts written in Solidity.
-At the end of these tutorials you will have an understanding of how to use Decelium with a range of types of web applications.
+Decelium is a decentralized web hosting service.
+This repository contains tutorials to get you started using Decelium with a variety of kinds of web sites.
+The examples use React, Unity and Ethereum smart contracts.
+At the end of these tutorials you will have have an understanding of using the decentralized web with several important web technologies.

+Each directory folder contains a tutorial in the README.md file, and a subdirectory `final` which shows the final state of the project obtained after completing the tutorial.

 ## Tutorials